Massachusetts Executive Office of Energy and Environmental Affairs

 The contract period will begin on the date of contract execution or a specified later date.
-Contracts issued pursuant to this RFR must expend 100% of costs associated with the approved project on or before the end of the fiscal year (June 30) for which the contract is awarded.
+Contracts issued pursuant to this bid must expend 100% of costs associated with the approved project on or before the end of the fiscal year (June 30).

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.